-- (5) Name of person placing the order; - (6) Itemized list of supplies or services furnished. - (7) Quantity, unit price, and extension of each item, less applicable discount (unit prices and extensions need not be shown when incompatible with the use of automated systems; provided, that the invoice is itemized to show the information). - (8) Date of delivery or shipment.
+- (5) Name of person placing the order; (6) Itemized list of supplies or services furnished.
+(7) Quantity, unit price, and extension of each item, less applicable discount (unit prices and extensions need not be shown when incompatible with the use of automated systems; provided, that the invoice is itemized to show the information). - (8) Date of delivery or shipment.

 Invoices.

 Invoices shall be submitted to:

-Terms and conditions.
-The terms and conditions included in this agreement apply to all purchases made pursuant to this agreement.
-In the event of an inconsistency between the provisions of this agreement and the supplier's invoice, the provisions of this agreement will take precedence.
+Terms and conditions .
+The terms and conditions included in agreement.
+In the event of an inconsistency between the proprovisions of this agreement will take precedence. this agreement apply to all purchases made pursuant to this visions of this agreement and the supplier's invoice, the

-Acknowledgment.
-The supplier is hereby requested to acknowledge acceptance of this agreement, including its terms, conditions, and clauses, by signing and returning a copy to:
+Acknowledgment .
+The supplier is hereby requested to acknowledgment, and clauses, by signing and returning a copy to: wledge acceptance of this agreement, including its terms,

 Sincerely,

+CONTRACTING OFFICER

 Accepted by:

+(Name) Taxpayer Identification No

 (Name)

-Taxpayer Identification No.
+Type of business (check one)

 (Title)

-Type of business (check one)

-(Date)
+Corporation Partnership

-Corporation Partnership Sole Proprietorship
+(Date) Sole Proprietorship

-Please indicate the remittance address for payment in the space provided below if different than the supplier address.
+Please indicate the remittance address for payment in the spa ace provided below if different than the supplier address

+Trease maleure the remittance address for payment in the spir toe provided below it different than the supplier address.